Elementary and Secondary School Emergency Relief (ESSER) III - Plan for Safe Return

 The purpose of the American Rescue Plan (ARP) Act Elementary and Secondary School Emergency Relief (ESSER) III Fund is to help safely reopen and sustain the safe operation of schools and address the impacts of COVID-19 on the nation’s students by addressing students’ academic, social, emotional, and mental health needs.
 This plan describes how Fairfax County Public Schools (FCPS) will maintain the health and safety of students, educators, and other school and division staff during the 2022-2023 school year.

-For more information on the ESSER III grant, please watch this explanation video, and this video to see how ESSER III funds are being used to help our students.
+For more information on the ESSER III grant, please watch this explanation video.

 Section 2: Maintaining Health and Safety

 FCPS has taken and will continue to take actions to ensure the health and safety of students, educators, and other school and division staff throughout the 2022-2023 school year.

 Steps to maintain health and safety during full in-person instruction are listed on the Health and Safety Guidance Document including, but not limited to, health hygiene, cleaning and disinfecting, and student isolation guidance.
 This guidance is established in coordination with state and local health officials.
 The following additional supports and resources are also available.

 The Fairfax County Health Department (FCHD) provides access to the COVID-19 vaccine and booster while encouraging community members to stay up to date with their vaccines.
 People 6 months and older are eligible to receive a COVID-19 vaccine.
 Everyone 5 years and older is eligible for a booster dose, some people are eligible for additional booster doses.